 SUMMARY OF THE PLOT:

 The plot of Kuttsukiboshi actually reminds me of Gigguk's commentaries on the anime School Days, so I'll alter the wordings to fit this anime:

 'Any chance for the show to be taken seriously is wasted by the constant use of sex scenes and all the unrealistic decisions made at the most crucial moments.'

-Now, being an OVA, the flaws in the plot are partly understandable, but still:
+Now, being an OVA, these flaws are partly understandable because of the total screen time, but still: